-The European Commission published the conclusions of its first short-term review of the 2018 Geo-blocking Regulation, which prohibits unjustified geographical restrictions in the sale of goods and services within the EU.
-The Geo-blocking Regulation (EU) 2018/302 (GBR) addressed the issue of unjustified “geo-blocking” and other forms of discrimination based on customers’ nationality, place of residence or place of establishment within the EU’s internal market.
+The European Commission published the conclusions of its first short-term review of the 2018 Geo-blocking Regulation (The Geo-blocking Regulation (EU) 2018/302), which prohibits unjustified geographical restrictions in the sale of goods and services within the EU based on customers’ nationality, place of residence or place of establishment.

-The European Commission’s report is based on findings of the 2019 Mystery Shopping Survey (MSS) on territorial restrictions and geo-blocking in the European Digital Single Market here.
+The European Commission’s report is based on findings of the 2019 Mystery Shopping Survey on geographical restrictions and geoblocking in the European Digital Single Market here:

-Learn more about geo-blocking in the European Union here:
+Learn more about the issue in the ECC-Net’s geoblocking report here: